OGODEVO/reki-cli/README.md

 <div style="font-family: 'Times New Roman', Times, serif; font-size: 13px;">

-# Terminal2
+# REKI-CLI BETA

-Terminal2 is a Python-based command-line interface (CLI) for interacting with an AI model.
+REKI-CLI is a Python-based command-line interface (CLI) for interacting with an AI model.
 It provides a user-friendly and visually rich chat experience in the terminal.

 ## Features